Photo by: Lily Hearyman

 2. We will do more creative marketing and sell more books.

-- Check out the Marketing Your Book There you will find plenty of resources to help you get the word out about yearbook to parents, students and even businesses!
+- Check out the Marketing Your Book You will find plenty of resources to help you get the word out about the yearbook to parents, students and even businesses.

-- Remind parents to buy the yearbook with our Parent Email Program (PEP).
+- Remind parents to buy the yearbook with our Parent Email Program.

 3. We will write better captions.

-Photos are the most-seen element of any yearbook, which makes the blocks of text that accompany them – the captions – essentially the most important text written in the book.
+Photos are the most-seen element of any yearbook, which makes the blocks of text that accompany them – the captions – perhaps the most important text written in the book.

-- Another great resource to help your staff learn to write better captions is the Completing your Copy with Captions and Headlines unit of the Yearbook Suite.
+- Another great resource to help your staff learn to write better captions is the Completing your Copy with Captions and Headlines unit of the Yearbook Suite curriculum.